 Discuss your running with the salesman

 Although you should be able to trust the sales person's intimate knowledge of the current season's products, they must discuss your running in detail and have knowledge of the physiology and biomechanics of running to be able to recommend the correct shoe for you.
 If not, you shouldn't have confidence in the sales person, as they can't customise the fit to your every need.
+It is worth noting that according to an American College of Sports Medicine report 85 per cent of people wear running shoes that don't fit, so make sure you don’t fall into this category.

 The answer is more than likely no. Each brand only makes their lasts (different types of shoe shape) in very limited colours.
 Any fitter worth their salt will tell you that it's not the colour that makes the shoe great.
 Instead it is the construction and function of the shoe; where the cushioning or support is built in; what materials are used and how they will help your feet move in the correct way that is important.